Anne Herbert, Countess of Pembroke: Later life

 On 10 October 1551, Anne's husband was raised to the peerage as Baron Herbert of Cardiff and on 11 October 1551 was created Earl of Pembroke.
 In 1553 he received the disgraced Duke of Somerset's Wiltshire estates, including Ramsbury and a newly built mansion at Bedwin Broil, as well as extensive woodland on the borders of the New Forest.
 The Herberts had been friends of Somerset until he fell from favour.
-Herbert was also granted, on the attainder of Sir Thomas Arundell, Wardour Castle and park, and he obtained some property which had belonged to the diocese of Winchester.
+Herbert was also granted, on the attainder of Sir Thomas Arundell, Wardour Castle and park; he also obtained some property which had belonged to the diocese of Winchester.
 The Wardour property subsequently reverted to the Arundell family by exchange and purchase, but Pembroke's increase of wealth exceeded that of any of his colleagues.

 Anne died on 20 February 1552.
-At the time of her death, she was one of the ladies of the Lady Mary, the future Queen Mary I. William married as his second wife, Anne Talbot, but the marriage produced no children.
+At the time of her death, she was one of the ladies of the Lady Mary, the future Queen Mary I. William married as his second wife, Anne Talbot; however, the marriage produced no children.
 Through her sons, Anne has many descendants, including the present-day Earls of Pembroke, Montgomery, and Carnarvon.

 Anne was buried on 28 February 1552 in the Old St Paul's Cathedral in the City of London, next to her ancestor John of Gaunt, 1st Duke of Lancaster.
-Her husband died on 17 March 1570 and by his wish was also buried in St Paul's.
+Her husband died on 17 March 1570; by his wish, she was also buried in St Paul's.
 Anne's memorial there described her in Latin as "a most faithful wife, a woman of the greatest piety and discretion".